 On December 30, 2016, we entered into amended and restated warrants for 386,486 shares of our Common Stock with the holders of warrants that were issued to the placement agents in connection with our 2015 and first 2016 private placements of securities.
 On January 19, 2017, we entered into amended and restated warrants for 85,222 shares of our Common Stock with the remaining warrant holders from our 2015 and first 2016 private placements.
 These amended and restated warrants superseded and replaced the original warrants in all respects, except that the shares of Common Stock underlying the amended and restated warrants only included the portion of the original warrants that were not exercised prior to the amendment and restatement of the warrants.
 The amendments to the warrants were ministerial and provide that the warrant holders will not be entitled to exchange the warrants for cash in any fundamental transaction that is not approved by our Board of Directors or that occurs in a transaction or as a result of an event not within our control.
-The amendments also provide that, subject to certain exceptions, the warrants may be further amended with the prior written consent of holders of warrants exercisable for a majority of the shares of Common Stock then issuable upon exercise of warrants, and we entered into the amended and restated warrants in reliance on Section 3(a)(9) of the Securities Act.
+The amendments also provide that, subject to certain exceptions, the warrants may be further amended with the prior written consent of holders of warrants exercisable for a majority of the shares of Common Stock then issuable upon exercise of warrants of the same class.
+No commission or other remuneration was paid or given for soliciting the execution of the amended and restated warrants, and we entered into the amended and restated warrants in reliance on Section 3(a)(9) of the Securities Act.
 The form of amended and restated warrant is filed as Exhibit 10.1 to this Report and is incorporated herein by reference.